HariniMS/phone-number-details-python/README.md

 # phone-number-details-python

-Getting the phone number details using python
+Getting the phone number details using ***phonenumbers*** module in Python

+In this python program, we will provide Phone number along with the country code.
+The program finds the service provider and location of that number